 What appeals to you most about our program?

 If you had told me ten years ago, I'd be in a Jewish degree program, I wouldn't have believed you.
 I began my degree at a liberal arts college that ultimately did not match my professional goals and philosophy as an educator.
-During the pandemic, I discovered AJU from a social media post, and from the moment I signed on to the Virtual Open House. the AJU community felt like home.
+During the pandemic, I discovered AJU from a social media post, and from the moment I signed in to the Virtual Open House, the AJU community felt like home.
 I cherish the relationships with my close-knit cohort and my instructors who are invested in my success at every step of the way.
 The unique community and the ability to balance work, travel, and the Jewish holidays while getting my degree make AJU's BA ECE program second to none.

 What is your favorite part about being an educator?